jonteohr/VIPRespawns/README.md

 To mod the plugin you will need the `colors` include.

 ## Configuration
 The config-file is located in `root/csgo/cfg/sourcemod/viprespawns.cfg`.
 In there you can change some options.
-For now, you can only change the amount of respawns per map is allowed.

 This is how the config looks like:
 ```